mattbertorg1/9-012-the-brain-and-cognitive-sciences-ii-spring-2002_7a2119bd9ba34b13b11e0b7ba529ebce/9-012-the-brain-and-cognitive-sciences-ii-spring-2002/content/sections/readings.md

 uid: 92b82e68b3f944adce0dd823c6f37ac1

 ---

-The readings listed below are the foundation of this course.
+TEST - The readings listed below are the foundation of this course.
 Where available, journal article abstracts from [PubMed](http://www.ncbi.nlm.nih.gov/entrez/query.fcgi?db=PubMed) (an online database providing access to citations from biomedical literature) are included.
 This list has been compiled by the Department of Brain and Cognitive Sciences, not the course instructor.

 A: Foundations of Cognitive Science
 -----------------------------------